 Besides writing poetry, Anne also enjoys leading poetry workshops and classes.
 Interactive and inspiring, Anne's uplifting and insightful programs are popular with writing conference participants, poetry critique groups, writing circles, educational conferences, churches, schools and libraries.
 One of her workshop sessions, "Speaking the Unspoken" is detailed in the instructional anthology, Wingbeats - Exercises & Practice in Poetry, published by Dos Gatos Press.
 Anne has spoken at Baylor University's House of Poetry, University of Mary Hardin Baylor's Writers Conference, Austin International Poetry Festival, the Georgetown Poetry Festival, Waco's WordFest, Tarleton's Langdon Review Weekend, Fort Worth's Wildcatter Exchange and other literary events.

-For the past ten years, she has coordinated and hosted the very successful Poetry in Schools Contest for East Texas students grades 1-12, first through the Rusk County Poetry Society and now in partnership with Young Audiences of Northeast Texas, County Line Magazine and Region VII ESC.
+For the past fifteen years, Anne has cosponsored, judged and hosted the very successful Poetry in Schools Contest for East Texas students grades 1-12, first through the Rusk County Poetry Society and now in partnership with Young Audiences of Northeast Texas, County Line Magazine and Region VII ESC.
 She serves as a councilor for the Poetry Society of Texas and is a popular presenter for literary and community groups, as well as a frequent contest judge and critic.
 Anne offers online poetry lessons and resources at InSpiritry.
 As a way to encourage other poets, Anne promotes and supports the Texas poetry community, as well as poetry in education.
 She created and contributes to the Texas Poetry Events FaceBook Page.

 As the founder and CEO of InSpiritry Publishers, Anne has published three peace anthology chapbooks, Peace Words, Hunger for Peace and Intertwined, as part of Art of Peace - Tyler, TX, a week-long, arts-based peace celebration Anne co-founded and co-directs each September.